Astrophysics Major and Minor

 Astro C162

-Upper division electives (see below for complete list of eligible courses)
+Upper division electives (see below for complete list of eligible courses; astro courses listed above may also be used)

 Summary of Upper-Division Electives